ignaciolinari/beyond-the-cutoff/README.md

 ## Pipeline Workflow

 - **Ingestion/indexing**: run `python scripts/ingest_and_index.py --config configs/default.yaml` to turn the downloaded PDFs into text chunks and rebuild the FAISS index under `data/external/index`.
+Each run refreshes `data/processed/manifest.json` and writes metadata catalog exports under `data/processed/metadata_catalog*` for downstream analysis/versioning.
 - **Offline tasks**: once the index exists, call `python scripts/generate_offline_dataset.py --config configs/default.yaml` so the `qwen2:1.5b-instruct-q4_0` generator can produce QA/summaries/citation tasks backed by those chunks.
 - **Fine-tuning**: take the resulting JSONL plus your assistant prompts into Colab/Kaggle, fine-tune `Qwen/Qwen2-0.5B-Instruct` with LoRA, export the adapter/full weights, and keep the safetensors checkpoints.
 - **Deployment**: convert that tuned checkpoint to GGUF (e.g., `llama.cpp convert` + `quantize`) and load it into Ollama; update `configs/default.yaml` with the new tag when ready, and pull the 1.5B/3B Qwen tags locally via `ollama pull`.